3.2 Test Driven Development (TDD)#

 <ExitCode.TESTS_FAILED: 1>

 At the moment, when we multiply a Dollar, the amount changes.
-This generates what we call a side-effect.
+This creates what we call a side-effect - the original object is modified during the operation.

 We want the times method to return a new Dollar object with the new amount instead of modifying the current object.
 There is no easy way to fix the test.
 We need to modify the test to reflect the new behaviour.